It's a great time for the English language.

 That's when we innovate.* (*make stuff up.)
 Scholars estimate that Shakespeare used less than 18,000 words -- and that he originated approximately one out of every ten.
 We add words to our language all the time.
 Today the Oxford English Dictionary contains more than 600,000 words.
 Some of those words become necessary to describe something that didn't previously exist (think Internet, which derived from inter-networking, according to TCP/IP architect Bob Kahn at 59:35 in this video).
 Some of those words have a ring to them or capture our feeling in a familiar way.
 Why else would Homer Simpson's "Doh!" make it into the Oxford English Dictionary?
-But in spite of what some of your teachers tell you, you can't just "use your own words" -- no one else would understand what the hell you're saying.
+But in spite of what some of your teachers tell you, you can't just "use your own words" -- no one else would understand what you're talking about.
 The words we create and use are currency.
-Their value depends on what they give to our readers and listeners.
+Their value depends on the shared sense of meaning our readers and listeners attach to them.

-As you may remember from your days on the elementary school playground and last semester's analysis of the ad hominem fallacy, calling people names is neither personally appealing or especially effective in persuasion and argumentation.
-They are often a last resort for people who have run out of ideas and are desperate to say something.
+As you may remember from your days on the elementary school playground and last semester's analysis of the ad hominem fallacy, calling people names is neither personally appealing nor especially effective in persuasion and argumentation.
+Tactics like this are often a last resort for people who have run out of ideas or evidence and are desperate to say something.

-These days, desperate times are calling for increasingly desperate rhetorical measures.
+These days, it appears as though desperate times are calling for increasingly desperate rhetorical measures.

 Which brings us to "The Surprising Rise of the S---gibbon."